- Search The Registry

 The voting rights act has been under constant attack in the 21st century.
 The 2006 extension of Section 5 was challenged in a lawsuit, Northwest Austin Municipal Utility District No. 1 v.
 Holder, which was argued before the Supreme Court on April 30, 2009.
 A municipal water district in Texas, which elects members to a water board, brought the lawsuit.
-The district does not register voters, nor has it been accused of discrimination.
+The district has not registered voters or been accused of discrimination.
 However, it wished to move the voting location from a private home to a public school; the preclearance procedure required it to seek approval from the Justice Department because Texas is a covered jurisdiction under Section 5.
-The Court did not declare Section 5 preclearance unconstitutional; instead, it interpreted the law to allow any political subdivision covered by Section 5, including those that do not register voters, to obtain exemption from preclearance if it meets the bailout requirements.
+The Court did not declare Section 5 preclearance unconstitutional; instead, it interpreted the law to allow any political subdivision covered by Section 5, including those not registering voters, to obtain an exemption from preclearance if it meets the bailout requirements.

 On November 9, 2012, the Supreme Court granted certiorari in the case of Shelby County v.
 Holder originating from Shelby County, Alabama, limited to the question of "whether Congress' decision in 2006 to reauthorize Section 5 of the Voting Rights Act under the pre-existing coverage formula of Section 4(b) of the Voting Rights Act exceeded its authority under the Fourteenth and Fifteenth Amendments, thus violating the Tenth Amendment and Article IV of the United States Constitution".

-On June 25, 2013, the Supreme Court struck down Section 4(b) of the Act as unconstitutional because the coverage formula is "based on 40 year-old facts having no logical relationship to the present day" and thus unresponsive to current conditions.
+On June 25, 2013, the Supreme Court struck down Section 4(b) of the Act as unconstitutional because the coverage formula is "based on 40-year-old facts having no logical relationship to the present day" and thus unresponsive to current conditions.
 The Court did not strike down Section 5, but without Section 4(b), no jurisdiction will be subject to Section 5 pre-clearance unless Congress enacts a new coverage formula.
-In the face of voter suppression, the 2016, 2018 and 2020 American national elections are reflecting the strength of the 1965 voting rights act.
+In the face of voter suppression, the 2016, 2018, and 2020 American national elections reflect the strength of the 1965 voting rights act.